 If you walk in and notice your chinchilla shaking briefly, you could have walked in right after your chinchilla had just completed their own shakedown and scratch session on themselves.

-Putting It All Together, The Cause of Chinchilla Shaking Can Vary Greatly
+The Cause of Chinchilla Shaking Can Vary Greatly

 It’s common for several reasons but it’s also possible that your chinchilla is shaking from something more serious.